Malam86/aws-cloud-practitioner-essentials/aws-cloud-practitioner-essentials/module-2-compute-in-the-cloud/lab-work/notes.md

 - Legacy load balancer
 - Basic Layer 4/Layer 7 features

+## 📨 Messaging and Queuing in AWS

+### 🔄 Decoupling Services

+#### Monolithic Applications
+**Meaning:** A single, unified application where all components are tightly interconnected and run as a single service.

+**Characteristics:**
+- All components share the same memory space and resources
+- Single codebase and deployment unit
+- Components communicate through function calls
+- Failure in one component can affect entire application

+**Example:**
+- Traditional e-commerce app where product catalog, shopping cart, and payment processing are all in one application
+- If the payment service fails, the entire application becomes unavailable
+- Scaling requires scaling the entire application, even if only one component needs more resources

+#### Microservices Architecture
+**Meaning:** An architectural style where applications are composed of small, independent services that communicate over well-defined APIs.

+**Characteristics:**
+- Each service runs its own process and can be deployed independently
+- Services communicate through lightweight mechanisms (HTTP, messaging)
+- Failure isolation - one service can fail without affecting others
+- Each service can be scaled independently based on demand

+**Example:**
+- Modern e-commerce app with separate services for:
+  - Product catalog service
+  - Shopping cart service
+  - Payment processing service
+  - User authentication service
+- If payment service fails, users can still browse products and add items to cart
+- Each service can be scaled independently based on specific needs

+### 🌉 Supporting Scalable and Reliable Cloud Communication

+#### Amazon EventBridge
+**Meaning:** A serverless event bus service that makes it easy to connect applications using data from your own applications, integrated Software-as-a-Service (SaaS) applications, and AWS services.

+**How EventBridge Helps in AWS:**
+- **Event-Driven Architecture:** Enables reactive applications that respond to events in real-time
+- **Decoupling:** Services don't need to know about each other, only about the events
+- **Scalability:** Automatically scales with your event volume
+- **Integration:** Connects AWS services, your applications, and third-party SaaS applications

+**Examples:**

+1. **Payment Processing:**
+   - Event: `payment.processed`
+   - Actions: Update order status + send confirmation email + update inventory
+   - Services: Lambda functions triggered by payment events

+2. **Restaurant Notification:**
+   - Event: `order.placed`
+   - Actions: Notify kitchen + update display + send SMS to customer
+   - Services: SNS topics + Lambda functions

+3. **Inventory Management:**
+   - Event: `inventory.low`
+   - Actions: Generate purchase order + notify manager + update dashboard
+   - Services: SQS queue + Lambda + SNS

+4. **Delivery Dispatch:**
+   - Event: `order.ready.for.delivery`
+   - Actions: Assign driver + update tracking + notify customer
+   - Services: Step Functions + Lambda + SNS

+### 📦 Amazon Simple Queue Service (SQS)

+**Meaning:** A fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.

+**Key Features:**
+- **Message Persistence:** Messages are stored until processed
+- **At-Least-Once Delivery:** Messages are delivered at least once
+- **Visibility Timeout:** Prevents other consumers from processing the same message
+- **Dead Letter Queues:** Handles messages that can't be processed successfully

+**Examples:**
+- **Order Processing Queue:** Orders are placed in queue and processed by multiple worker services
+- **Image Processing:** Thumbnail generation requests queued for asynchronous processing
+- **Email Notification Queue:** Batch processing of email notifications without affecting main application

+### 📢 Amazon Simple Notification Service (SNS)

+**Meaning:** A fully managed pub/sub messaging service that enables message delivery to a large number of subscribers.

+**Key Features:**
+- **Pub/Sub Model:** Publishers send messages to topics, subscribers receive them
+- **Multiple Protocols:** Supports HTTP, HTTPS, Email, SMS, Lambda, SQS
+- **Fanout Pattern:** Single message to multiple subscribers
+- **Serverless:** Automatically scales with message volume

+#### SNS Use Cases:

+**1. Segment the Communication:**
+- **Meaning:** Create different topics for different types of messages
+- **Example:**
+  - `order.updates` topic for order status changes
+  - `system.alerts` topic for critical system notifications
+  - `marketing.emails` topic for promotional content

+**2. Let Customers Choose Topics:**
+- **Meaning:** Allow subscribers to choose which notifications they want to receive
+- **Example:**
+  - Customers can subscribe to: "Order Updates", "Promotional Offers", "Security Alerts"
+  - Each subscription type goes to different SNS topics
+  - Users receive only what they've opted into

+**3. Send Tailored Notifications:**
+- **Meaning:** Customize messages based on subscriber preferences or characteristics
+- **Example:**
+  - Different message formats for email vs. SMS subscribers
+  - Regional promotions based on subscriber location
+  - Personalized content based on user preferences

+### 🏗️ Architecture Comparison

+SQS vs. SNS vs. EventBridge:

+SQS: Point-to-point messaging (1:1)

+Producer → Queue → Consumer

+Best for: Task distribution, workload processing

+SNS: Pub/Sub messaging (1:many)

+Producer → Topic → Multiple Subscribers

+Best for: Fanout, notifications, alerts

+EventBridge: Event-driven architecture

+Event Source → Event Bus → Multiple Targets

+Best for: Application integration, workflow automation

 ## 🖥️ Methods to Interact with AWS Services

 AWS provides three main ways to interact with their services: